List of applications using Lua

-The Lua programming language is a lightweight multi-paradigm language designed primarily for embedded systems and clients.
+The Lua programming language is a lightweight multi-paradigm language designed mainly for embedded systems and clients.

 This is a list of applications which use Lua for the purpose of extensibility.

 Video games

-In video game development, Lua is widely used as a scripting language by game programmers, perhaps due to its perceived easiness to embed, fast execution, and short learning curve.
+In video game development, Lua is widely used as a scripting language by game programmers, perhaps due to its perceived ease to embed, fast execution, and short learning curve.

 In 2003, a poll conducted by GameDev.net showed Lua as the most popular scripting language for game programming.
 On 12 January 2012, Lua was announced as a winner of the Front Line Award 2011 from the magazine Game Developer in the category Programming Tools.